jmickey/blog-hugo/content/blog/devops-eng.md

 #### Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD)

-These practices form the cornerstone of the DevOps engineers' skillset, and it\'s crucial to understand [what each term means](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd) and the tools/platforms built to achieve them.
+These practices form the cornerstone of the DevOps engineers' skillset, and it's crucial to understand [what each term means](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd) and the tools/platforms built to achieve them.
 TeamCity, Jenkins, CircleCI, Octopus, and a host of other CI/CD systems generally top the list of requirements on job postings.
 However, it's not the tool itself that should be the focus here, but a solid understanding of the concepts that each of these solutions are attempting to encapsulate.
 Such concepts include:

 - Distributed version control - Understanding local/remote repos, branching, pull requests, and merging should be a basic requirement.
-- Build tooling - It\'s important to understand the toolchains used to compile application code, examples include Gradle, Maven, make, MSBuild.
+- Build tooling - It's important to understand the toolchains used to compile application code, examples include Gradle, Maven, make, MSBuild.
 - Testing - Beyond just knowing the different types of tests (unit, integration, functional), an understanding of what each type of test is attempting to achieve, and more practically, how to write good tests in each instance.
 - Package management - Both in terms of application dependencies and deployment artefacts.
 Additionally, versioning and artefact hosting (Nexus, Artifactory).
 Examples include NuGet, NPM, Maven, Tarballs, and even containers.
 - Deployment strategies - Getting the artefact to its destination environment (test, stage, prod), in a repeatable manner, while minimising downtime and maximising feedback.
 Examples include reckless, blue/green, canary.